-Tourism is the second largest industry in the State of Wyoming.
-Visitors stimulate the local economy and benefit hotels, meeting facilities, attractions, restaurants, cultural institutions, tour companies, transportation providers, local farmers, and countless other businesses.
+Being the second largest industry in the State of Wyoming, tourism invites visitors to our state, who stimulate the local economy and benefit hotels, meeting facilities, attractions, restaurants, cultural institutions, tour companies, transportation providers, local farmers, and countless other businesses.

-- Domestic and international visitors in Wyoming spent $3.2 billion in 2016.
+- Domestic and international visitors in Wyoming spent $3.5 billion.

 The Power of U.S. Travel and the U.S. Travel Association

 The U.S. Travel Association is the national, non-profit organization representing all components of the travel industry that generates $2.3 trillion in economic output and supports 15.3 million American jobs.
 The U.S. Travel Association’s mission is to increase travel to and within the United States.

 2016 Numbers: The importance of the U.S. travel industry to the U.S. economy.

 - $2.3 trillion- Economic output generated by domestic and international visitors (includes $990.3 billion in direct travel expenditures that spurred an additional $1.3 trillion in other industries).